khulnasoft/devkit/docs/images-readme.md

-# BuildKit
+# DevKit

-BuildKit is a concurrent, cache-efficient, and Dockerfile-agnostic builder toolkit.
+DevKit is a concurrent, cache-efficient, and Dockerfile-agnostic builder toolkit.

 Report issues at https://github.com/khulnasoft/devkit